EarthMC/EMCAPI/docs/global-player-stats.md

 # Player Statistics Endpoint
 Accessed at https://api.earthmc.net/v3/aurora/player-stats

+> [!WARNING]
+> As of July 28, 2025, the player statistics endpoint is no longer updated with new data and is considered deprecated.
+This was done because of the high cost of reading the statistics for all players.

 Returns a JSON object with the aggregated statistics for all players for [untyped statistics](https://minecraft.wiki/w/Statistics#List_of_custom_statistic_names).

 The following is an example of the response to a **GET** request to the above URL.